 Hedge effectiveness is ascertained at the time of inception of the hedge and periodically thereafter.
 The Group assesses hedge effectiveness both on prospective and retrospective basis.
-The prospective hedge effectiveness test is a forward looking evaluation of whether or not the changes in the fair value or cash flows of the hedging position are expected to be highly effective on offsetting the changes in the fair value or cash flows of the term of the relationship.
+The prospective hedge effectiveness test is a forward looking evaluation of whether or not the changes in the fair value or cash flows of the hedging position are expected to be highly effective on offsetting the changes in the fair value or cash flows of the hedged position over the term of the relationship.